malramsay64/phd-thesis/02_Methods/Distance_Calculations.md

 and the array type operations required.
 The function `rowan.geometry.intrisic_distance` implements the calculation of $\phi_3$ with the angular rotation being calculated as twice this value.

-- minimum image convention
-    - wrap to -pi, pi
-    - from quaternion representation

-- This only handles very small rotational motion
-    - fine for rotational relaxation
-    - not fine for rotational diffusion

-- Integrate motion
-- keep track of position
-- update change in rotation
-- combine at the end

-- equivalent to integrating angular momentum
-- accounting for the changes between timesteps

-This allows for studying rotations over longer timescales.